adefazio/classifierplots/README.md

     R CMD INSTALL classifierplots_1.3.2.tar.gz

-If you need to install the dependencies as well (you probably do), then run inside R:
+If you need to install the dependencies as well (you probably do), then run first:

-	install.packages("devtools")
-	library(devtools)
-	install("classifierplots_1.3.2.tar.gz", dependencies=T)
+	install.packages(c('Rcpp', 'tibble', 'caret', 'gridExtra', 'ggplot2', 'ROCR', 'data.table'), dependencies=T, type='source')

 ### Development